cmu-delphi/delphi-epidata/docs/api/covidcast.md

 sources and signals.
 Furthermore, our [COVIDcast site](https://covidcast.cmu.edu) provides an interactive visualization of a select set of these data signals.

+## Constructing API Queries

+The COVIDcast API is based on HTTP GET queries and returns data in JSON form.
+The base URL is https://delphi.cmu.edu/epidata/api.php.

+See [this documentation](README.md) for details on specifying epiweeks, dates, and lists.

 ### Parameters